The UCSF Library seeks to provide all users with:

 Rules of Use

-- Users must maintain quiet and not engage in any behavior that interferes with the normal use of the library, interferes with library user or staff comfort, safety, and the quiet and peaceful enjoyment of the library.
+- Users must not engage in any behavior that interferes with the normal use of the library, interferes with library user or staff comfort, safety, and the quiet and peaceful enjoyment of the library.
 This includes but is not limited to:

-- Making loud or unreasonable noise or other disturbance, including disruptive use of personal communications or entertainment devices.
+- Making unreasonable noise or other disturbance, including disruptive use of personal communications or entertainment devices.

 - Unreasonable use of the library restrooms, including laundering and bathing.

-- Strong, pervasive odors, including odors caused by perfume or cologne.
+- Strong, pervasive odors, including odors caused by perfume or cologne that unreasonably interfere with library user or staff comfort, safety, use, or peaceful enjoyment of the library.

 - Users must not interfere with an employee’s performance of his/her duties or the activities of those studying in the Library.
 Such behavior includes but is not limited to verbal abuse, intimidation, sexual harassment or harassment on account of race, religion, ethnic background, gender or sexual orientation.
 Harassing or threatening library users or staff is not permitted.
 (CA Civil Code §43 and CA Penal Code §415.5, §422.6 and §626.6)